khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-menu.md

 ### When to use

-- A menu is a particular type of dropdown that should only be used for app-like JavaScript actions or functions.
+- A menu is a particular type of dropdown that should only be used for app-like JavaScript actions or functions, like replicating a desktop application's main menu bar.

 ### When not to use

 - A menu is not for website navigation, use a [disclosure](/components/dropdown-disclosure) widget instead.
-- If the options within the panel are selectable options, refer to the [listbox](/components/dropdown-listbox) component.
+- If the options within the panel are selectable, refer to the [listbox](/components/dropdown-listbox) component.
 - If a user is selecting a single text option from a group of options within a [form](/components/form), consider using a `<select>` element, [radio group](/components/radio-button), or [checkboxes](/components/checkbox) instead.
 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.